 Caribbean Sea Islands

 Surrounding the Caribbean Sea, there are so many wonderful snorkeling sites.
 You can visit Pigeon Caye in Honduras, Rockhouse in Jamaica, Cayman Island, Dominica, Galapagos Islands in Ecuador, or Dean’s blue hole in the Bahamas.
 Read the best snorkeling in the Bahamas to learn more.
-Thanks to the unique and amazing geographic location, Caribbean Sea is a paradise of snorkeling.
+Thanks to the unique and amazing geographic location, the Caribbean Sea is a paradise of snorkeling.
 Here is a list of Caribbean Sea islands, each one of them deserves a visit.

 |The British Virgin Islands|